 This interdisciplinary research project aims to help understand more about the social and behavioural aspects of transition to a circular economy in Scotland.
 The aim is to help provide evidence for policymakers to bring about changes that can help us reduce consumption and waste, and ensure that resources are kept in use for as long as possible – through repairing, re-using, and re-manufacturing products, among other things.

-Photo of a discarded office chair on a beach The project focuses on how to promote behaviours that align with a wider system change towards circularity in everyday life within households and organisations.
+The project focuses on how to promote behaviours that align with a wider system change towards circularity in everyday life within households and organisations.

 Our main areas of work are: